The LG G7 Might Finally Debut An Iris Scanner, And It’s Far Better Than The Galaxy S9’s

 So far, the rumor mill has been incredibly quiet about the iris scanning features of the Samsung Galaxy S9.
 Thus, there is a good chance that the system it would utilize for the 2018 handset would be the same as the one it employed for its 2017 flagship.
 With this in mind, there is a pretty fair chance that the Galaxy S9’s iris scanner would have relatively similar weaknesses as the security features of its direct predecessor.

-If this does happen, LG would have a golden opportunity to beat its biggest rival in its own game.
+If this does happen, LG would have a golden opportunity to beat its biggest rival at its own game.
 While Samsung might be the firm that popularized iris scanning technology among mobile devices, LG could be the company that ultimately perfects it.